Do You Need an LLC for an Online Business? (Complete Guide)

 Other Business Structures (Brief Comparison)

-Partnerships work when you have business partners, but still leave you personally liable for business debts and your partners' actions.
+Partnerships work when you have business partners.
+But they still leave you personally liable for business debts and your partners' actions.

-Corporations (both C-Corp and S-Corp) offer liability protection but come with more administrative requirements, formal meetings, and complex tax situations.
+Corporations (both C-Corp and S-Corp) offer liability protection.
+They also come with more administrative requirements, formal meetings and complex tax situations.

 For most online businesses, an LLC strikes the right balance.
 It's simpler than a corporation but offers better protection than sole proprietorship or partnership structures.